Add or remove disks in the storage pool

 If you add a disk that contains a volume to the storage pool and later delete that volume, when DPM rescans the disk, it will add the new unallocated space to the available storage pool.

-If the name of a disk is listed as “Unknown” on the Disks tab in the Management task area of DPM Administrator Console, you cannot add the disk to the storage pool until the disk name is corrected.
+If the name of a disk is listed as “Unknown” on the Disks tab in the DPM Administrator Console, you can’t add the disk to the storage pool until the disk name is corrected.
 To do this, in Device Manager, expand Disk drives.
 Right-click each disk listed as "Disk drive", and select Uninstall.
 On the Action menu, click Scan for hardware changes to reinstall the disk.